 The Newcastle Airport Local Authority Holding Company Limited has a called up share capital of 10,000 shares with a nominal value of £1 each.
-Sunderland City Council has a shareholding of 1845 shares representing a 18.45% interest in the company.
+Sunderland Council has a shareholding of 1,845 shares representing an 18.45% interest in the company.
 The shares are not held for trading outside of the LA7.

-At the time of the acquisition of the new shares, the net worth of NIAL Holdings Limited was £134m and the Council's share of this valuation (18.45% of 51%) was £12.608m.
-The valuation of NIAL Holdings Limited is reviewed annually.
+At the time of the acquisition of the new shares, the net worth of NIAL Holdings Limited was £134m and the Council's share of this valuation (18.45% of 51%) was £12.609m.
+The valuation of NIAL Holdings Limited is reviewed each year to consider whether a full independent valuation of the holding is required.
 A full independent valuation was carried out in May 2010 which valued the shareholding at £0.795m based upon the discounted cash flow method.
-There has been no significant change in external factors since the valuation that would materially affect the value of the shareholding.
+There has been no significant change in external factors since this valuation that would materially affect the value of the shareholding.

 The Local Authority shareholders received £95m in cash for the 49% shareholding in NIAL Holdings Limited and an additional £100m issued by the Company in the form of short and long-term loan notes.
-The latter payments are in recognition of the value built up in Newcastle International Airport Limited over previous years. £25m long-term loan notes are being paid in ten annual instalments, starting in 2003/04, of which the Council will receive £4.6m over the 10 years.
+The latter payments are in recognition of the value built up in Newcastle International Airport Limited over previous years. £25m long-term loan notes are being paid in ten annual instalments, starting in 2002/03, of which the Council will receive £4.6m over the 10 years.

-Sunderland City Council's 18.45% shareholding in Newcastle Airport Local Authority Holding Company Limited is an effective shareholding of 9.41% in Newcastle International Airport Limited (and the group companies of NIAL Group Limited, NIAL Holdings Limited).
+Sunderland Council's 18.45% shareholding in Newcastle Airport Local Authority Holding Company Limited is an effective shareholding of 9.41% in Newcastle International Airport Limited (and the group companies of NIAL Group Limited, NIAL Holdings Limited).